NREL/streamm-tools/doc/source/replicateP3HTC60benzene.rst

 <http://lammps.sandia.gov/doc/2001/data_format.html>`_  file with 10
 molecules placed on grid in the box defined by the original `.data
 <http://lammps.sandia.gov/doc/2001/data_format.html>`_ file.
 The grid
-method has the advantage on not need to calculate the inter-particile distances, so it is much faster.
+method has the advantage on not need to calculate the inter-particle distances, so it is much faster.